hepl-dcc/Ressources/readme.md

 # Ressources et autres

-> Useful links and tools for the JavaScript course
+> Useful links and tools for the JavaScript class

 * * *

 **js-ressources** is an educational project, which will be used for JS courses.

 **Note:** the school where the course is given, the [HEPL](http://www.provincedeliege.be/hauteecole) from Liège, Belgium, is a french-speaking school.
-From this point, the instruction will be in french.
-Sorry.
+From this point, the instructions will be in french.

 * * *